vithushanms/convolutional-neural-network-demo/README.md

 ## Run in google colab  <a id="runincolab"></a>

-- select the notebook that you want to run.
+- Select the notebook that you want to run.
-- if there is a dataset given for the notbook, download them and upload it to your google drive.
+- If there is a dataset given for the notbook, download them and upload it to your google drive.
 - Click on open with colab button on the top.
 - Update the data source if it's required and run!